Skip to content

 Note: Annotated tags (created with --sign or --message) include metadata like tagger name, email, and timestamp.
 Lightweight tags are simple pointers to commits without additional metadata.

-Behavior: - Skip repos with tag in their skip_for list (unless explicitly targeted) - Report existing tags or creation status for each repo - Handle tag conflicts gracefully - Include the umbrella repository in listing, creation, and push flows by default (disable with --no-umbrella)
+Behavior: - Skip repos with tag in their skip_for list (unless explicitly targeted) - Report creation status for each repo - Handle tag conflicts gracefully (reports if tag already exists) - Include the umbrella repository by default (disable with --no-umbrella)

 Examples: